 Food irritants will also make you feel tired (imagine a chronic hangover!) or in some cases exhausted, this can be related to the over working of your Adrenal Glands (more on that later on).
 Being constantly tired or exhausted makes trying to eat healthy foods and regularly exercise a chore or in some cases impossible – this is why it’s often key to establish if you have any reactions to food.

 We would recommend using Genova Diagnostics food intolerance testing.

 We are always cautious about creating unnecessary panic over food intolerances causing problems, but it stands to reason that they could be affecting some or many or us so are therefore something we often encourage people to investigate.

 I know from my own experience, that I seem to react quite badly to wheat, dairy, gluten and yeasts so over time I have choosen to avoid those foods and I feel million percent better when I do.
 I seem quite sensitive and react to even small amounts of these foods.

 Many people I speak to complain of having cravings and struggling to lose weight.

 Cravings can be a sign that your body is missing something or there is an imbalance in your gut bacteria and or your hormones responsible for managing your appetite.

-If you genuinely have cravings (different to sitting at home, watching TV thinking hmmm “I just fancy a piece of cake!”) then will power alone will NOT work!
-So don’t blame yourself but there are solutions:-)
+If you genuinely have cravings (different to sitting at home, watching TV thinking hmmm “I just fancy a piece of chocolate!”) then will-power alone will NOT work!
+So don’t blame yourself, but there are solutions:-)

 One issue that can accompany food cravings is lack of energy, you feel tired so you crave something sweet and the rollercoaster begins.